Nathan Healy

 Fayetteville Electricity Prices

-North Carolina electricity rates have climbed from 11.3 cents per kWh in 2021 to 14.1 cents in 2024, representing a 25% increase over three years.
+North Carolina electricity rates have climbed steadily, rising from 11.3 cents per kWh in 2021 to 14.1 cents in 2024—a 25% increase in just three years that impacts every Fayetteville household.

 Price of Energy: North Carolina vs National Average